Environment and toxicity

 Blast and noise impacts

 Extreme shock waves emanate from underwater detonations.
-They spread almost undamped and at different velocities in water and seabed.
-Impact forces and shear forces have tearing effects on tissues of marine creatures, having air or fat in exposed organs.
+They spread almost undamped and at different velocities in water and the seabed.
+Impact forces and shear forces have tearing effects on the tissues of marine creatures, particularly those with air or fat in exposed organs.

-Here are the results of scientific studies on modern methods for minimizing the risks of detonations for ammunition disposal presented.
-For example, for more than 10 years the bubbling is proven to protect porpoises in the North and Baltic Sea.
+The results of scientific studies on modern methods for minimising the risks of detonations during ammunition disposal demonstrate effective approaches.
+For example, for more than ten years, bubble curtains around detonation sites has been proven to protect porpoises in the North and Baltic Sea.

 Methodology

-For the detection of chemical compounds released from ammunition in the water, in the sediment and in biota suitable methods for sampling, analysing explosive and chemical warfare agents and the transformation and decomposition products are available today.
+For the detection of chemical compounds released by ammunition into water, sediments, and biota, suitable methods have been established for sampling and analysing explosives and chemical warfare agents, as well as their transformation and decomposition products.
 Research is being carried out into the development of biomarkers and sensors with bioactive surfaces.

 Environmental